Nuclear Medicine & Molecular Imaging Technology

 What does a Nuclear Medicine Technologist do?

-- Uses sophisticated computers to process data and enhance images
+- Use sophisticated computers to process data and enhance images for improved quality

-- The disciplines of Nuclear Medicine and Molecular Imaging attract responsible individuals who are people oriented, have a strong desire to help others and are attracted to working with high tech equipment and computer technology
+The discipline of Nuclear Medicine & Molecular Imaging Technology attracts responsible individuals who are people oriented, have a strong desire to provide exceptional patient care and who are attracted to working with high-tech equipment and computer technology.

-Graduates earn a BSc in Medical Radiation Sciences from the University of Toronto and an Advanced Diploma in Nuclear Medicine and Molecular Imaging Technology from The Michener Institute and may pursue advanced studies at U of T or Michener, including:
+Graduates of the Nuclear Medicine & Molecular Imaging Technology stream of the MRS program will earn a BSc in Medical Radiation Sciences from the University of Toronto and an Advanced Diploma in Health Sciences (Nuclear Medicine and Molecular Imaging Technology) from The Michener Institute.
+MRS graduates are eligible to write the national certification exam offered by the Canadian Association of Medical Radiation Technologists (CAMRT) and may pursue advanced studies at U of T or Michener, such as:

 - Magnetic Resonance Imaging (MRI)